10-Day Costa Rica Itinerary: From Hot Springs to Cloud Forests

 Don Juan Coffee and Chocolate Tour

 Don Juan Coffee and Chocolate Tour is an interesting tour that walks you through the process of growing and making chocolate and coffee.
 Make sure to reserve a tour time in advance so you don’t miss out.
-During the tour you will also get to taste coffee and chocolate as learn about the process.
-The tour is very interactive and was a great experience.
+During the tour you will also get to taste coffee and chocolate as you learn about the process.
+The tour is very interactive and a must-do on your 10-day Costa Rica itinerary.

 Day 7: Quepos, Espadilla Sur Beach, and Manuel Antonio Beach